Endometriosis Diagnosis & Care: Rapid TIER-1 Testing in Canada

 Recognize it.
 Test for it.
 Treat it.

-10% of female patients have endometriosis
+Up to 25% of female patients have endometriosis

 When endometrial-like tissue grows in areas other than the uterus, it’s known as endometriosis.
 Unlike the uterine lining that builds up then sheds leaving the body during menstruation, endometrial lesions shed but the tissue has nowhere to go.
 This results in pain & inflammation and eventually scarring & adhesions.